andrewbrg/rulepilot/README.md

 Each possible result that the rule can evaluate to is returned in the `results` array, along with the possible inputs which will result in that result in the `options` array.

-Each object in the `options` array is a set of criteria must be met in order for the rule to evaluate to the result.
+Each object in the `options` array is a set of criteria which must be met in order for the rule to evaluate to the result, we can consider the list of objects in the `options` as an `OR` and the criteria inside each object as an `AND`.

 Although calculating such results might seem trivial, it can be in fact be quite a complex thing to do especially when dealing with complex rules with multiple nested conditions comprised of many different operators.